 In addition, painful interest-rate pivots are typically short.
-Indeed, the rolling three-year correlation between stocks and bonds equaled or exceeded 0.30 in only 30% of the six decades of monthly data points analyzed here.
+Indeed, the rolling three-year correlation between stocks and bonds equaled or exceeded 0.30 in only about 30% of the six-plus decades of monthly data points analyzed here.
 That's attractive relative to other asset classes often used as portfolio diversifiers, such as REITs, high-yield bonds, and international equities.
-And between the interest-rate pivots identified in Exhibit 8, it took rolling three-year correlations anywhere from one to eight years to fall to a reset low, but they did eventually fall.
+And between the interest-rate pivots identified in Exhibit 8, it took rolling three-year correlations anywhere from one to eight years to reset to a lower level, but they did eventually fall.
 Well-diversified portfolios with long time horizons benefit from patience.

 Although rising interest rates lead to closer links between stocks and bonds, anticipating the magnitude of a rate rise and the length of time for the climb is difficult.
 In fact, many professional investors manage strategies as duration-neutral to a chosen benchmark given the difficulty in calling interest-rate changes.
-However, nimble investors may mitigate the pain from rising rates with some thoughtful planning.
-For example, rotating out of longer-duration bonds or funds and into intermediate- or short-duration alternatives will reduce potential volatility during interest-rate spikes.
 Retirees who are in drawdown mode, meanwhile, should consider employing cash and short-term bonds alongside their intermediate- and longer-duration core bond holdings.
 That way they can pull from investments that are unlikely to experience significant losses in a period of rising rates.

 It's also useful to consider diversifying within the bond portfolio.
 It's challenging to do that without introducing other risks, but investors can often benefit from an actively managed bond strategy with a shrewd, well-resourced manager and a disciplined process.
-A portfolio manager with the right tools can swiftly adjust her bond portfolio in small but meaningful ways (such as adding broader diversification across sectors or geographies), while an index fund has far less flexibility to sidestep the inevitable.
+Portfolio managers with the right tools can swiftly adjust their bond portfolios in small but meaningful ways (such as adding broader diversification across sectors or geographies), while an index fund has far less flexibility to sidestep the inevitable.

 As interest-rate pivots wind down, it's worth keeping an eye on the changing opportunity set.
-Now that yields on cash are significantly higher than they were heading into 2022, investors have an opportunity to derisk their portfolios without damaging returns, at least in the short term.
+Now that yields on cash are significantly higher than they were heading into 2022, investors have an opportunity to derisk their portfolios without giving up too much in returns, at least in the short term.
 And most importantly, it's helpful to keep in mind that diversification benefits accrue, slowly and steadily, over decades and through interest-rate pivots.
 That is the secret sauce behind the enduring strength of the basic 60/40 portfolio, which has typically generated more attractive risk-adjusted returns than a portfolio of only stocks or bonds over the past six decades.